Coopersmith Career Consulting | Evaluated Learning Experience

 June 2017 - Present.

-This exam is designed to develop students’ mathematic thinking and reasoning skills though problem-solving.
-The exam surveys many of the tools in the mathematical toolbox, including concepts in data sets, number systems, algebra, geometry, logic, graphing, probability and statistics.
-At each stage, students are expected to apply these tools to analytically solve problems.
-Familiarity with the basics of arithmetic, algebra and geometry is assumed, though the relevant concepts are reviewed where appropriate.
-Prerequisites: College Algebra and College Geometry or demonstrable skills in those areas, such as superior scores on standardized tests in those areas.
+This course helps develop students’ mathematical thinking and reasoning skills though problem-solving.
+Instruction covers many of the tools in the mathematical toolbox, including concepts in data sets, number systems, algebra, geometry, logic, graphing, probability and statistics.
+Other topics include basics of arithmetic, algebra and geometry and related relevant concepts.
+Prerequisites: College Algebra and College Geometry or demonstrable skills in those areas, such as superior scores on standardized tests in these disciplines.

-In the upper division baccalaureate degree category, 3 semester hours in Math, Business, Finance, or as a general elective (6/17).
+In the upper division baccalaureate degree category, 3 semester hours in Math, Business, Finance, or as a general elective (6/17) (2/22 revalidation).